kevin255x3/WEBSCRIPTINGTWO/README.md

 git add .gitattributes

 because that is where the file was now stored, which allowed me to succesfully commit my progress to the repository!

+After my intial commit and LFS initialization I ran into no further technical issues.

+I made a third section for users to learn about designers, brands, and resources.
+I used tailwind to style the layout of the information section in the InformationSection.jsx component.
+How I made this work the way I expected it to was create an array for each of the different categories that I included in the formation section.
+This is the BRAND_GALLERY, DESIGNER_GALLERY, and RESOURCE_GALLERY.

+When the array were ready, I entered the information section component and passed the paramater desginer, brand, and resource into the function as properties so that I would be able to get the information needed from the array when the useState was available on the App.jsx component.

+For this, to be laid out in the ideal format i put into the tailwindcss classes, I had to put them in the order that I wanted them to show on the page.

+The first section was a designer map looping through each item in the designer array using the designer prop.

+designerInfo.designer is rendered as a title, designerInfo.description is render as a paragraph.

+designerInfo.involvement is rendered as additional details.

+Each item in the arra can be tracked with the unique key, that is tracked by designerInfo.id.

+The same practice was used on the resources, and brands sections.

+I used hover animations on the learn more links, and when clicked they pull the link from the array and redirect users to the resource.